radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 Figure 4: User Selects Certificate Associated with PIV Card

-14. [CRL checking](06-security#certificate-revocation-list) (if enabled) is applied and if the certificate is valid and trusted, the user is logged into the Control Panel and has the permissions associated with the user defined in the Client Certificate DN Mapping configured in steps 7&8 above.
+14. [CRL checking](06-security#certificate-revocation-list) (if enabled) is applied and if the certificate is valid and trusted, the user is logged into the Control Panel and has the permissions associated with the user defined in the Client Certificate DN Mapping configured in steps 7 and 8 above.

 15. Once logged into the Main Control Panel, the user is prompted to select the certificate again.
 This second prompt is to indicate the credentials to be used for the Directory Browser tab (as a REST client to the RadiantOne service).

 >[!warning]
 >If you log out of the Control Panel, you are redirected to the main login form.
 If you want to be prompted to select your certificate again, you must close and re-open your web browser.

+-->

 ### OpenID Connect Token Authentication